Best Things to Do in Yellowstone at Christmas

 garland with acorn lights wrapped around wood beam

 Spending Christmas in Yellowstone looks very different than visiting during the summer months.
 Roads are limited, daylight is shorter, and many services are seasonal.
-That said, Christmas can be one of the most rewarding times to experience the park if you know what to prioritize and how to celebrate the season properly.
+That said, Christmas can be one of the most magical times to experience the park if you know what to prioritize and how to properly celebrate the season.

 We spent the weeks before and after Christmas staying just outside Yellowstone’s North Entrance in Gardiner, Montana.
-We grabbed our Christmas tree from the Conoco Gas Station.
-(Fun fact: You can grab a tree stand at the local market if you’re looking for a last-minute tree like we were!)
-We rang in the New Year with a trip to the Yellowstone Hot Springs (one of our favorite places to visit, especially during Christmas) and dinner at Wonderland Cafe, one of the best sit-down restaurants in town and one of the few open for dinner in the area.
+We decorated our first real Christmas tree, spent Christmas Eve inside the park, and rang in the New Year with a soak at Yellowstone Hot Springs and dinner at Wonderland Cafe, one of the best sit-down restaurants in town.

 We explored the park slowly, drove the Northern Range repeatedly, celebrated the holidays locally, and experienced firsthand what works (and what doesn’t) during Christmas in Yellowstone.
 Below are the best things to do in Yellowstone at Christmas, based on what’s consistently open, worth your time, and realistic for winter travel.